The Aftermath (2019 film): Plot

 The Aftermath is set in the British occupation zone in post-war Germany in 1945.
 Rachael Morgan arrives in the ruins of Hamburg in the bitter German winter to be reunited with her husband Lewis Morgan, a colonel of British Forces Germany charged with rebuilding the shattered city under the Allied Control Council, and dealing with violent insurgent Werwolf activities.
 The couple, whose relationship is tense, stay in the requisitioned house of architect Stefan Lubert and his teenage daughter Freda Lubert.
 Lewis allows Stefan and Freda stay in the attic, a decision that Rachael is initially unhappy with because of her hatred of Germans due to her and Lewis' son Michael being killed during the Blitz.
 She is very rude to Stefan.
 Meanwhile, Freda becomes romantically involved with Bertie, a young Werwolf activist.

 Rachael eventually bonds with Stefan over shared grief: his wife was killed by Allied bombing.
 They begin an affair.
+Despite her initial hostility to the Morgans, Freda and Rachael come to an understanding after discovering they both share a talent for the piano.
 The situation is complicated by British Forces Germany suspecting Stefan of Werwolf membership, though it is actually Bertie who is involved.
 Lewis realises Rachael and Stefan are having an affair when he learns of her advocating for Stefan to receive his Persilschein.
-When Lewis confronts Rachael, she tells him that she is leaving him to be with Stefan.
+When Lewis confronts Rachael, she tells him that she is leaving him to be with Stefan, who intends to move to a chalet in the Swiss Alps.

 Bertie tries to assassinate Lewis but misses and kills Lewis's batman.
 Bertie flees across a frozen river but falls through the ice to his death.
-Lewis tells Rachael to leave the next morning.
+Stefan confronts Freda over her relationship with Bertie, which was motivated by her grief over the loss of her mother.
+After Stefan reaffirms his love for his daughter, the two reconcile.
+Meanwhile, Lewis tells Rachael to leave the next morning.
 After Lewis admits his grief over Michael to Rachael, she hugs him.
 She accompanies Stefan and Freda to the railway station, but decides to stay with Lewis instead of leaving with Stefan.